 Discussion of multinational corporate strategy, structure, and operations and the social and economic factors affecting global business.
-Prerequisite: completion or concurrent enrollment in GLB 300.
 General studies: G.

-GLB 302 Culture and Change Management (4)
+GLB 302 Culture and Diversity Management (3)

 Develops an understanding of culture (individual, organizational, national, subcultural, transnational and global) and change and interaction applied to management decisions.
-Prerequisites: GLB 300; MKT 301; MGT 301.
+Prerequisites: MGT 301.